What Are Some U.S. Schools that Offer Upholstery Classes?

 Although no degree programs in upholstery exist in the U.S., students looking to study this subject do have a couple of options.
 Most classes can be found in certificate programs, where students concentrate on upholstery practices and techniques.
 Stand-alone courses can be taken as part of a workforce development program, although these courses do not always result in the awarding of a certificate.

-Important Facts About Upholstery Classes
+Important Facts About Upholstery Classes and Profession

 |Prerequisites||High school diploma or equivalent|